phax/ph-jaxb-plugin/README.md

     * `void add...(T)` - add a new entry to the list
 * `ph-tostring` - auto implement `toString` using `com.helger.commons.string.ToStringGenerator.getToString()`.
 This requires the created code to depend on [ph-commons >= 8.6.2](https://github.com/phax/ph-commons).
 * `ph-tostring-legacy` (since 2.2.11.9) - auto implement `toString` using `com.helger.commons.string.ToStringGenerator.toString()`.
 This requires the created code to depend on [ph-commons <= 8.6.1](https://github.com/phax/ph-commons).
+* `ph-value-extender` (since 2.3.1.3) - create additional constructors with the 'value' as argument as well as getter and setter for the value

 ---